ruby/ruby/doc/contributing/documentation_guide.md

   (e.g., _Array_ in the documentation for class `Array`).
 - The same reference is repeated many times
   (e.g., _RDoc_ on this page).
+- The reference is to a class or module that users usually don't deal with, including these:

+  - \Class.
+  - \Method.
+  - \Module.

 ### HTML Tags